Hang On in There Baby: Curiosity version

-English band Curiosity Killed the Cat, shortened to Curiosity, released a cover in 1992 under RCA Records as the debut single from their third album, Back to Front (1992).
-It is the band's joint biggest hit alongside "Down to Earth", peaking at No. 3 on the UK Singles Chart.
+A cover version was released in 1992 by English band Curiosity Killed the Cat, whose name was shortened to Curiosity starting from this release.
+The lead single from their third album, Back to Front (1994) under RCA Records, the song is the band's joint biggest hit alongside "Down to Earth", peaking at No. 3 on the UK Singles Chart.